113ll3/Ibmclouddocscli/idt/vscode.md

 {:screen: .screen}
 {:new_window: target="_blank"}

-# IBM Developer Tools for Visual Studio Code
+# IBM Cloud Developer Tools for Visual Studio Code
 {: #ibm-dev-tools-for-vscode}

-The IBM Developer Extension for Visual Studio code is an extension for the editor that provides access to capabilities from the IBM developer CLI directly within the Visual Studio Code editor’s command palette.
+The IBM Cloud Developer Tools extension for Visual Studio code is an extension for the editor that provides access to capabilities from the IBM developer CLI directly within the Visual Studio Code editor’s command palette.
 It allows you to quickly access a subset of `ibmcloud dev` commands for both Docker and CloudFoundry workflows, including app deployment, starting/stopping/restarting apps on {{site.data.keyword.Bluemix_notm}}, viewing remote app logs, and more – all without the need to leave the editor’s context.
 {:shortdesc}

 ![Screen capture of the IBM Developer Tools extension download screen.](vscode.png "Extension download screen within Visual Studio Code")